 FERNS PINK/RED/ORANGE FLOWERS TREES WHITE FLOWERS YELLOW FLOWERS CONTACT US

-Click the species name to see photographs, descriptive information, and range maps.
+Click any species name below to see photographs, descriptive information, and a range map.

 ssp.=subspecies var.=variety APG=Angiosperm Phylogeny Group

-APG places this family in Asparagaceae (Asparagus Family
+APG places this family in Asparagaceae (Asparagus Family).
+See below.

-APG places this family in Amaryllidaceae (Amaryllis Family)
+APG places this family in Amaryllidaceae (Amaryllis Family).
+See below.

 Herbs, rarely subshrubs, annual or perennial.
 Stems without nodal spines.
 Leaves alternate or opposite, usually petiolate; blade margins entire.
 Inflorescence cymules arranged in spikes, panicles, thyrses, heads, glomerules, clusters, or racemes; each flower subtended by 1 bract and 2 bracteoles.
 Flowers bisexual or unisexual (plants then monoecious or dioecious), generally small or minute; tepals mostly (1-)4-5 or absent, distinct or connate into cups or tubes; stamens 2-5, anthers 2-locular with 1 line of dehiscence or 4-locular with 2 lines of dehiscence; ovary superior; ovules 1 or, rarely, 2 - many; style 1 or absent; stigmas 1-3(-5).
 Fruits utricles, dry, dehiscent or not.
 Seeds black, reddish brown, or brown.